 We all get sick.
 It comes with the contract for being a human on the planet earth.
-It would seem that illness would be a constant that doesn’t vary from one culture to another.
-To some extent, that is indeed the case as viruses and bacteria don’t really care what we think.
-However, from one culture to another the definition of an illness and the cause of that illness is far from universal truth.
+You would think that our approach to illness would be a constant that doesn’t vary too much from one culture to another.
+To some extent, that is indeed the case as viruses and bacteria don’t really care what we think and they besiege us regardless of our cultural mannerisms.
+However, from one culture to another the definition of an illness and the cause of that illness is very far from universal truth.
 My parents both work in medicine and I remember my Dad telling me, as if he was letting me in on a forbidden secret, that for as much as we know, there’s also quite a lot that we just don’t know about our bodies, medicine, and the world in general.
 Not knowing all the answers is can be disconcerting, especially for Americans.

 My last trips to Amsterdam have been a bit stressful because we ended up in the hospital twice with little Sean who has been having some respiratory problems.
 He may have asthma, or maybe not.
-For right now his body reacts to regular viruses (like ones that kids get from exchanging snot and eating already-chewed play-dough that they find on the floor) by tensing his airways to his lungs.
-Now we have medicine, and we’ll hopefully be able to prevent future trips to the hospital.
+For right now his body reacts to regular viruses (like the ones that he gets from exchanging snot with other kids, licking whatever he is near, and eating already-chewed play-dough that he finds on the floor) by tensing his airways to his lungs.
+Hopefully we’ll be able to figure out how to prevent future trips to the hospital.

 Aside from the negative aspects of being in the hospital with our two-year-old son, the OLVG hospital in Amsterdam was an interesting cultural experience.
 Despite having lived in Italy for a while, I still react to illness as an American.
 My wife reacts as an Italian, which is very different.
 We both had some interesting observations in Amsterdam.

 First though, what is the difference between an American point of view and an Italian one when it comes to getting sick and hospitals?
 I’d say that one American characteristic is how we react to getting sick.
 We immediately seek to define the illness and subsequently administer the correct medicine/s.
-Italians rest more and tend and eat light foods.
-Another is that we often don’t even define a regular cold as “being sick”.
+Italians immediately retreat to resting more and tend and eating light, bland foods.
+As an American I often don’t even define a regular cold as “being sick.”
 Stuffy nose?
 Cough?
 Sore throat?
 Just take some medicine and get back to work.
-I differ from most of my colleagues and Italian friends in this sense but upon some reflection it’s interesting to think about something like Nyquil, a drug that can help you essentially ignore being sick, is illegal in Italy.
+I differ from most of my colleagues and Italian friends in this sense.
+They usually prefer taking days off, limiting any movement or contact with the outside world in the hopes that their body can concentrate on expelling the evildoers.
+Most Americans don’t really want to admit to being sick.
+It’s interesting to think about something like Nyquil, a drug that helps you essentially ignore the fact that you’re sick at night, is illegal in Italy.

 I’m not going to delve too far into hospitals in the US or the American healthcare system.
-I’ll just say that having now thoroughly experienced two European systems, we’re not doing it right.
-Our doctors are great in the US, there’s absolutely no doubt about that, but what we pay to insurance companies and then still pay out-of-pocket is insane.
-Paying for healthcare in Europe means a healthy cut from taxes, but having a baby or taking an ambulance never put anyone in debt in Europe.
+I’ll just say that having now thoroughly experienced two European systems, America is not doing it right.
+Our doctors are great in the US, there’s absolutely no doubt about that.
+But a system run by privatized hospitals and unnecessary middlemen (the insurance companies) is insane.
+Paying for healthcare in Europe means a healthy contribution to taxes, but having a baby or taking an ambulance never put anyone in debt in Europe.
 Guess how much the patient gets billed for an Ambulance ride in Italy.
 Nothing.
 I’ll leave it at that.

 Despite my reverence for the Italian ideal to provide healthcare for everyone no matter what, I do differ with most Italians on what I define as sickness and also on the causes of sickness.
 Most Italians believe that colds, fevers, and many other ailments are a direct result of skin being in contact with “cold” air.
 Being from Colorado, I have very different definition of “cold”.
 Here are few common reactions, even from doctors, upon hearing that someone has come down with a cold or a viral infection: